Documents

 A compliance-focused checklist for reviewing PDF and document accessibility before publication, procurement review, or remediation.

-A PDF can look polished and still be unusable with assistive technology.
+A PDF can look finished and still fail for assistive technology.
 The underlying tag tree, reading order, language metadata, headings, tables, links, and form controls determine whether the document can be understood and operated.

 Compliance teams should treat accessibility review as part of document governance, especially for disclosures, notices, statements, reports, forms, and public-sector submissions.

 The most common PDF failures come from missing or incorrect structure.
-These issues are hard for end users to work around and often require remediation in the source file or specialized PDF tooling.
+These issues are hard for users to work around and often require remediation in the source file or specialist PDF tooling.

 Prioritize high-risk documents first